Eisenhower Matrix for Remote Teams

 DELEGATE

-• Immediately replying to every non-urgent chat message
+• Reply immediately to every non-urgent chat message

-• Scheduling a meeting to discuss something that could be an email
+• Schedule meeting for something that could be written

 SKIP IF NEEDED

-• Staying in a video call with no clear agenda
+• Stay in video call without clear agenda or purpose

-• Constantly checking team status updates without taking action
+• Constantly check team status without taking action

 That's a lot to remember!